jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 still be helpful as an extended marker of the reference point.
 {:.tangent .indent}

-<sup>g</sup> In the tropics, the sun may pass directly overhead at solar noon.
+<sup>g</sup> If you happen to be on the equator at solar noon on an equinox,
-If it does, all directions will seem to be south.
+then all directions will seem to be south.
 Wait ten minutes.
 {:.tangent .indent}

 #### (when south of the equator)